 Instructors: teachers or journeymen?

 The qualification of the teacher is determined by the program offered.
 For example, an apprenticeship program must be taught by a journey person who also has a teaching certificate.
 Pre-placement programs, such as Pre-Engineering, need a teacher with a specialization or credential in that area.
 Regular attendance is a program expectation, just as it is at the home high school and will be supervised through the teacher, on-site administration and home high school administration.

 See the Registration page for detailed registration information.
 Typically, Calgary Board of Education (CBE) students register via their school counselor in conjunction with their regular timetable.
 Non-CBE students can submit a registration application via the Registration page. the CTC operates on a semester system.
-Classes start in September and February for the 2015-16 school year.
+Classes start in September and February.
 Students may join the program up to 3 weeks past the start date in each semester.
 See the CTC Calendar for precise dates.